AbriCS/AbriCS/README.md

 ```

 ## Currently learning
-How to create websites and flexbox.
-Soon to be learning Javascript.
+How to create websites using flexbox.

-## 🛠 Skills
+## 🛠 Section of CSS

--Javascript, -HTML, -CSS...
+[img] src=("./Assets/Image/Snippet-of-css-code.jpeg")  alt="A section of css code" width="150px" height="100px"

 ```
 ## Portfolio Project